eliseohh1506/RAGApp/README.md

 ### Structure of Repository:

+EXERCISES:

+- Contains step by step guide on how to replicate key components of this application.
+Each exercise handles one part of the application.

 SAP_RAG_APP:

 - app.py - The main application where a document can be uploaded, source document can be viewed, deleted or users can chat with it.